Meet some of our American Studies majors.

 Have you taken part in any student research opportunities at Oxy or elsewhere?

-At Oxy, I conducted undergraduate research in Spring 2022, and I was recently granted the Ray A. Billington Fellowship for this summer.
+At Oxy, I conducted undergraduate research last spring, and I was recently granted the Ray A. Billington Fellowship for this summer.
 Last spring I worked with Professor Ford, conducting research on the book, Sentient Flesh: Thinking in Disorder, Poiesis in Black by R.A.
 Judy.
 This summer I will be working under the mentorship of Professor Prebel conducting research on Sojourner Truth’s 1828 court case where she sues for the freedom of her son, Peter.
 I am conducting this research with the goal of getting an article published on Black Motherhood within the Antebellum Legal System: The Legal History of Sojourner Truth.

 I find American Studies compelling because of its diverse and interdisciplinary nature.
 This diversity keeps me extremely engaged, and it allows me to explore all of my passions.